-Materials and methods: Observational study in children aged 5 to 14 years with poorly controlled asthma.
-Demographic and clinical information were collected in addition to the lung function test, the fraction of exhaled nitric oxide (FeNO), the skin prick test (SPT), total IgE, specific IgE, blood eosinophilia, serum periostin, treatment, asthma control and quality of life (QoL).
+Materials and Methods: We performed an observational study in children aged 5 to 14 years with poorly controlled asthma.
+Demographic and clinical data were collected in addition to the results of the lung function test, the fraction of exhaled nitric oxide, the skin prick test, total IgE, specific IgE, blood eosinophil count, serum periostin, treatment, asthma control, and quality of life.
 Variables were compared between the group with UcSA and the other children.

 Conclusions: In our setting, 38% of children with poorly controlled asthma have UcSA, which is associated with higher levels of total serum IgE and lower levels of serum periostin.

 Key words: Uncontrolled severe asthma, Clinical practice guidelines, Children, Periostin